usmanSETU/healthtracker20100993/README.md

 ## User & Activities

-*	User can create multiple kind of activities like blood pressure with (Systolic, Diastolic, Temperature, Running (distance, calories etc.) & General Activities
+*	User can create multiple kind of activities like blood pressure with (Systolic, Diastolic), Temperature, Running & General Activities
 *	User can also add date & time to this activities
 *	User can perform CRUD operations on these activities, and  they are listed in Actions tab
 *	User can create account by Signup button